-Strand Ind Speaking and Listening Topic Comprehension and Collaboration Standards SL.3.1 Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly. a.
+Strand Speaking and Listening

+Topic Comprehension and Collaboration

+Standards SL.3.1 Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 3 topics and texts, building on others' ideas and expressing their own clearly. a.
 Come to discussions prepared, having read or studied required material; explicitly draw on that preparation and other information known about the topic to explore ideas under discussion. b.
 Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion). c.
 Ask questions to check understanding of information presented, stay on topic, and link their comments to the remarks of others. d.
 Explain their own ideas and understanding in light of the discussion.
-SL.3.2 Determine the main ideas and supporting details of a text read aloud or information presented in diverse media an formats, including visually, quantitatively, and orally.
+SL.3.2 Determine the main ideas and supporting details of a text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.
 SL.3.3 Ask and answer questions about information from a speaker, offering appropriate elaboration and detail.

-Grade Level Progression Statement In the previous grade level, students were expected to participate in collaborative conversations with diverse pa they asked and answered questions about what the speaker said in order to clarify comprehension, gather addit information, or deepen understanding.
-They also were expected to retell or describe key ideas or details from tex read aloud or presented in other media formats.
-Content E Elaborations The big id ea of the topic Comprehension and Collaboration is that effective speakers and careful listeners are actively engaged in collaborati ive learning.
-They share the roles of participant, leader, and observer, as well as follow established procedures for the best possible g roup collaborations in order to meet common goals and arrive at common understandings.
-For these collaborations and understan dings to take place, students must be able to listen carefully.
-This will require them to use specific techniques to clarify what - heard and to respond rationally in order to further the discussion.
-These collaborations should include opportunities to work students of varying viewpoints.
-Strong list ening and speaking skills are critical for learning and communicating and allow us to understand our peers better.
+In the previous grade level, students were expected to participate in collaborative conversations with diverse partners in which they asked and answered questions about what the speaker said in order to clarify comprehension, gather additional information, or deepen understanding.
+They also were expected to retell or describe key ideas or details from text that was read aloud or presented in other media formats.

+The big idea of the topic Comprehension and Collaboration is that effective speakers and careful listeners are actively engaged in collaborative learning.
+They share the roles of participant, leader, and observer, as well as follow established procedures for the best possible group collaborations in order to meet common goals and arrive at common understandings.
+For these collaborations and understandings to take place, students must be able to listen carefully.
+This will require them to use specific techniques to clarify what they have heard and to respond rationally in order to further the discussion.
+These collaborations should include opportunities to work with other students of varying viewpoints.

+Strong listening and speaking skills are critical for learning and communicating and allow us to understand our peers better.
 Applying these skills to collaboration enhances each individual's contributions and leads to new and unique understanding and solutions.